 The Draw toolbar in GeoPlanner has several drawing tools to help you sketch and design.
 This toolbar appears when you click Drawing Tools from the Design tab.

 You can click Snapping to turn snapping on or off when this toolbar is active.
 Snapping allows you to snap your pointer to your map contents as you draw and is available with all of the tools on the Draw toolbar with the exception of freehand tools.

 You can sketch and design using the following tools:

-- Draw autocomplete polygon—Draw a polygon that appends to the boundary of an existing polygon by following mouse clicks on the map.
+- Draw autocomplete polygon—Draw a polygon that appends to the boundary of an existing polygon by following clicks on the map.